Skip to main content

 The Common Mistake

-// WRONG - will fail server validation
+// WRONG - using sessionDid for delegations will fail server validation

 await alice.createDelegation({

-delegateDID: bob.did, // Session key DID
+delegateDID: bob.sessionDid, // Session key DID - ephemeral!

 abilities: ["tinycloud.kv/get", "tinycloud.kv/put"]